bhuminshah/HDFS/ITMD-521/Week-04/ReadMe.md

 - Table names are "9293_sample_txt" and "9091_sample_txt"

 # Steps

+Issue the following commands:
+  - chmod 777 *.sh
+  - ./program.sh

-Run script 'program.sh' from the code folder to:
+Script 'program.sh' from the code folder does the following:
   - Install MySQL-server
   - Create database and tables
   - Parse data from text file to database

 Execute the following java code to find maximum temperature:
 - javac MaxTemp9091.java